davidgasquez/tip/README.md

-# Technical interview
+# Technical Interviews Preparation
-Here you can find some code I wrote to prepare traditional technical interviews.
+Here you can find some code to prepare traditional technical interviews.
 The code try to covers generic algorithms, concepts and data structures.

+## Contribute
-Feel free to contribute if you see something wrong or bad optimised.
+The code follows the [Google C++ Style Guide](https://google-styleguide.googlecode.com/svn/trunk/cppguide.html).
+Of course, feel free to contribute if you see something wrong or bad optimised.

 ## Resources
 * [Interview](https://github.com/andreis/interview) - Curated Github repository with everything you need to kick ass on your coding interview.